-The Chinese Foreign Minister, Huang Hua, has concluded a cultural agreement for his country with the Greek government.
+Background: The Chinese Foreign Minister, Huang Hua, has concluded a cultural agreement for his country with the Greek government.
 Mr. Hua signed the agreement in Athens on Friday (22 September) during his four-day official visit to Greece.

 SYNOPSIS: Before the signing, Mr. Hua and Greek Prime Minister Constantine Karamanlis met for talks 'to exchange views on problems of common concern.'
 The visit was another step in China's new open diplomacy in the sensitive Balkan area.
 Signing of the cultural agreement was expected to help bring about increased trade between Greece and China.